 There have been small sample size studies looking into specific populations and the use of aromatherapy.
 For instance, a study looking at treatment of psychological symptoms of postmenopausal and elderly women.
 In conclusion, suggesting aromatherapy may help with symptoms like anxiety and depression.

-Another study suggested oils like lavender to have positive effects in clinical settings among patients.
+Oils like lavender may have positive effects in clinical settings among patients.
 Helping to control anxiety and cortisol levels.
-Keep in mind these patients were not undergoing massages, this was more of a correlation of the essence of the oil itself.

 Something as simple as a massage or an aroma, could be the start of your road to a more balanced-relaxed state.
 When you know you can feel even marginally better, your mental health outcomes will hopefully positively increase.